-Luckily for Ben, another possible dream of success.
-In pracschool conference meet medal he man named Ethan Brand.
+Luckily for Ben, another tive level between middle school teammate shared his seemingly impossible dream of success.
+In pracmountable.
+Suddenly, that middle tice, Ben got to know another freshschool conference meet medal he man named Ethan Brand.
 Ethan was had won last spring seemed like a Ben's age and just a little bit faster.
 And Ben wanted to beat him.
 He His first high school meet didn't care about his time or place-

 His competitive spark off, the words "welcome to high caught fire.
-Every practice he would across Ben's mind.
+Every practice he would school sports" flashed vibrantly try to stick with Ethan for as long as across Ben's mind.
 He finished the possible.
-It would always end with had lost.
-He was just a slow fresh- started going up to the weight room state.
+It would always end with race with a 23:21, nearly seven and a Ethan pulling away at the end leavhalf minutes behind the winner.
+Ben ing Ben feeling defeated.
+So Ben had lost.
+He was just a slow fresh- started going up to the weight room man on one of the top teams in the after practice with the varsity runstate.
 His vague hopes and dreams ners to lift weights.
 "A little bit of of high school running stardom something extra" was what he liked to call it.
-The next five or six meets Ethan beat him handily, but Ben fin-As they run farther and far- ished a little bit closer to him each
+The next five or six meets Ethan beat him handily, but Ben fin-As they run farther and farished a little bit closer to him each

-Both Ethan and Ben improved so much that they were meet that October, Ben and Ethan went head-to-head.
-Ben passed him ment from his first meet just six weeks earlier.
+Both Ethan and Ben improved so much that they were runners group up while the rest of catching up to the varsity runners' the team drops farther and farther times at meets.
+At the Iowa City West meet that October, Ben and Ethan went head-to-head.
+Ben passed him fits the description of an All-Amer- in the first 100 meters and didn't see ican boy, it's Ben Gilbert.
+A drum him for the rest of the race.
+He had major, Student Council representable beaten his rival and for the first time tive, and Eagle Scout, he possesses in two months, his competitive hunment from his first meet just six weeks earlier.
 Even three years later, Ben looks back on that race as his best race in his high school career.
 It was the moment he realized just how much talent he had.
 Not only that, it was the moment he made the jump from being an up-and-coming freshman to being a talented high school cross country runner.

 That was just a nibble.
-The next meet, at West Delaware, Ben Next to Ben, a JV runner ran hard with two teammates by a five and a half minute improve-
+The next meet, at West Delaware, Ben Next to Ben, a JV runner ran hard with two teammates by jokes about placing top ten at the his side.
+He ran hard enough to WaMaC Conference meet in a few pull away from them and win the weeks, a seemingly unattainable JV meet.
+His time-an 18:35-was a five and a half minute improve-